monktastic/hackmd/spirituality/nonduality.md

 ## A brief note on Theravada

 Theravada (the other main branch of Buddhism) tends to emphasize the doctrine of no-self right from the start.
 While Advaitins may quibble with stage three because it seems to deny God, Theravadins tend to eschew stage one—and sometimes Mahayana as a whole—for precisely the opposite reason: it seems to _support_ it, thus apparently contradicting the Buddha.
-(Indeed, many modern nominally-Buddhist teachings seem _not_ to go beyond stage one or two, rendering those criticisms valid).
+(Indeed, many modern nominally-Buddhist teachings seem _not_ to go beyond stage one or two, rendering those criticisms potentially valid).
 Yet without realizing the "light of God"—which constitutes your entire experiential field right now, by the way—there cannot be full awakening.

 Soh: